wittypluck/gandi-live-dns/README.md

 optional arguments:
   -h, --help     show this help message and exit
   -f, --force    force an update/create
+  -v, --verbose  verbose mode

 ```

 The force option runs the script, even when no IP change has been detected.
 It will update all subdomains and even create them if they are missing in the
 Zone File/Zone UUID.
-This can be used if additional/new subdomains get appended to the conig file.
+This can be used if additional/new subdomains get appended to the config file.

 ### IP address lookup service
 There exist several providers for this case, but better is to run your own somewhere.